 - Spoon the batter into the muffin pan, filling each cup 2/3 full (or a little more if you want bigger muffins).
 Bake for 16 – 18 minutes or until a toothpick inserted comes out clean. .

 Did You Make This Recipe?

 Recipe inspired by 100 Days of Real Food.

 I originally shared this recipe October 2015.
-Updated September 2018.
+Updated September 2018 and October 2021.